Help with Insurance Claims for Broken and Burst Pipe Damage

-Water & Broken Pipes, Including Drain Lines & Cast Iron Pipes
+Insurance Attorneys for Water, Broken Pipes, Drain Lines, and Cast Iron Pipes

 Do you have water where it shouldn’t be?
 Your insurance policy may cover the cost of damage repair resulting from your broken pipe or drain.

 Water leaks and sewage backups are common causes of property damage.
 Supply lines with incoming water can break or develop holes, releasing anywhere from a few gallons to thousands of gallons into your property.
 Toilets can overflow and do the same thing.
-Drain lines, which are often made of cast iron can break or fail and become blocked and can cause waste water and sewage to back up into your property.
+Drain lines, often made of cast iron, can break or fail and become blocked and cause wastewater and sewage to back up into your property.

 - Drains, toilets, and showers backing up or not draining properly